Cover photos credit: Brendan Toews (left), Michael Oldham (middle-left), Allen Woodliffe (middle-right) and Larry Watkins (right)

 Date added to the Species at Risk in Ontario List

-The Blanding’s Turtle was already assessed as threatened when the Endangered Species Act took effect in 2008.
+Blanding’s Turtle was already assessed as threatened when the Endangered Species Act took effect in 2008.
 A reassessment in May 2017 confirmed this status.

-Read the assessment report PDF.
+Read the assessment report [PDF].

 What it looks like

-The Blanding’s Turtle is a medium-sized turtle easily identified by its bright yellow throat and chin.
-Unlike most Ontario turtles that have wide, flatter shells, the Blanding’s Turtle has a domed shell that resembles an army helmet.
+Blanding’s Turtle is a medium-sized turtle easily identified by its bright yellow throat and chin.
+Unlike most Ontario turtles that have wide, flatter shells, Blanding’s Turtle has a domed shell that resembles an army helmet.

 Its shell is black to brown with yellow flecks and streaks and can reach 27 centimetres long.
 Its head and limbs are black-grey and the bottom shell is rich yellow.